Intergenerational trauma is trauma that is transmitted across generations. It is transmitted through:

 - gender issues and the specific problem of violence against women should be foregrounded in trauma treatments in Indigenous communities

 - building on strengths, fostering resilience, and facilitating the reclamation of Indigenous cultures

 - long- and short-term strategies and approaches to trauma work in Indigenous communities

 This work is not just work for Indigenous peoples.
-It is work that must be undertaken by Indigenous peoples, the colonial government, every Canadian citizen, and the systems and institutions of the dominant society.
+It is work that must be undertaken by Indigenous peoples, colonial governments, non-Indigenous people, and the systems and institutions of the dominant society.